 They are even found overseas in one location, the fantastic Waddesdon Manor in the UK owned by the Rothschild family.
 Lauren remembers visiting this amazing estate and described how the wine shop carries two wines from Napa – Opus One and Ackerman – not a bad place to be at all!

 The home can be rented out as an event space and already has been used for political functions, small corporate events and dinners.
+And the guest rooms upstairs can also be rented.
+Inquire for details.

 Tastings are held in The Aviary, a cozy space in a separate building adjoining the main house.
 This was initially built by prior owners as an enclosed aviary for keeping pheasants and chickens.
 While you taste the Ackerman wines here – the calming gaze of Robert Mondavi keeps watch over you – a painting of this Napa Valley ‘godfather’ hangs near the tasting bar.